Concordium/concordium-misc-tools/notification-server/README.md

-# Notification server
+# Notification api

-Server to obtain information about particular account to device mappings and store them in a persistence layer.
+API to obtain information about particular account to device mappings and store them in a persistence layer.

 # Notification service